Isle of Dogs: Sailing and watersports activities

-The presence of docks, some of a considerable size, has enabled a practice of various watersports, like sailing, kayaking, windsurfing and Standup paddleboarding.
+The presence of docks, some of a considerable size, has enabled a practice of various watersports, like sailing, kayaking, windsurfing and standup paddleboarding.

 Docklands Sailing and Watersports Centre is one of the main reference spots for watersports fans.

 The Duchess of Cambridge visited the centre in 2017.

 In the media

-The Isle of Dogs was the title of an early play by Ben Jonson and Thomas Nashe, briefly performed in 1597 and then thoroughly suppressed as slanderous.

 T.S.
 Eliot's The Waste Land contains the lines "The barges wash / Drifting logs / Down Greenwich reach / Past the Isle of Dogs."

+In the C.S.
+Forrester novel Hornblower and the Atropos, the title character is the Captain responsible for the memorial barges at the funeral of Admiral Horatio Nelson.
+A leak in the main barge causes him to fear that Nelson's body might end up in the muddy bottom off the Isle of Dogs.
+However, the barge's sinking is averted.

-In modern times the Isle of Dogs has provided locations for many blockbuster films, including the opening scenes of the James Bond film The World Is Not Enough, and more recently Batman Begins, The Constant Gardener, Harry Potter and the Order of the Phoenix, and Love Actually.
+In modern times the Isle of Dogs has provided locations for many blockbuster films, including the opening scenes of the James Bond film The World Is Not Enough, Full Metal Jacket, and more recently Batman Begins, The Constant Gardener, Harry Potter and the Order of the Phoenix, and Love Actually.
 The Isle of Dogs featured heavily in the 1980 British film The Long Good Friday, and the Isle of Dogs is the primary location of the 2007 horror film 28 Weeks Later, where it is the only secure and quarantined area in all of Britain suitable for recivilisation after a virus epidemic kills the population of Britain.